opencog/logicmoo_cogserver/README.md

 ```

-Here, AtomSpace A can load/store Atoms (and Values) to the CogServer,
+Here, AtomSpace A can load/store Atoms (and Values) to LABS,
 as can AtomSpace B, and so these two can share AtomSpace contents
 however desired.